Albuquerque New Mexico Temple

 Missionary work in New Mexico began among the Zuni Indians on the Little Colorado River in the 1860s.
 More than 100 converts were baptized.

-When problems were encountered in obtaining approval from the City for the temple plans, Latter-day Saint youth in the area fasted and prayed for a resolution.
+When problems were encountered in obtaining approval from the City for the temple plans, youth members in the area fasted and prayed for a resolution.
 Once approval was granted, they fasted and prayed again—this time for the construction workers.

 At the groundbreaking ceremony for the Albuquerque New Mexico Temple, more than 6,500 members crowded on the 10-acre site to participate in the services.